hydrusnetwork/hydrus/docs/getting_started_searching.md

 *   **file/tag domains**

     By default, you will search in 'my files' and 'all known tags' domain.
 This is the intersection of your local media files (on your hard disk) and the union of all known tag searches.
 If you search for `character:samus aran`, then you will get file results from your 'my files' domain that have `character:samus aran` in any tag service.
-For most purposes, this search domain is fine, but as you use the client more, you may want to access different search domains.
+For most purposes, this combination is fine, but as you use the client more, you may want to access different search domains.

     For instance, if you change the file domain to 'trash', then you will instead get files that are in your trash.
 Setting the tag domain to 'my tags' will ignore other tag services (e.g. the PTR) for all tag search predicates, so a `system:num_tags` or a `character:samus aran` will only look 'my tags'.